Hunter S. Thompson: Early journalism career

 In May 1962, Thompson traveled to South America for a year as a correspondent for the Dow Jones-owned weekly paper, the National Observer.
-In Brazil, he spent several months as a reporter for the Brazil Herald, the country's only English-language daily, published in Rio de Janeiro.
-His longtime girlfriend Sandra Dawn Conklin (or Sandy Conklin Thompson, subsequently Sondi Wright) later joined him in Rio.
+In Brazil, he spent several months as a reporter for the Rio de Janeiro-based Brazil Herald, the country's only English-language daily.
+His longtime girlfriend, Sandra Dawn Conklin (subsequently Sondi Wright), joined him in Rio.
 They married on May 19, 1963, shortly after returning to the United States, and lived briefly in Aspen, Colorado.
-Sandy was eight months pregnant when they relocated to Glen Ellen, California.
-Their son, Juan Fitzgerald Thompson, was born on March 23, 1964.
-During the summer of that same year, Hunter began taking Dexedrine, which is what he would predominantly use for writing up until around 1974 when he began to write mostly under the influence of cocaine.
+Sandy was eight-months-pregnant when they relocated to Glen Ellen, California.
+Their son, Juan Fitzgerald Thompson, was born in March 1964.
+During the summer of that same year, Hunter began taking dextroamphetamine, which is what he would predominantly use for writing until around 1974, when he began to write mostly under the influence of cocaine.

-Thompson continued to write for the National Observer on an array of domestic subjects during the early 60s.
+Thompson continued to write for the National Observer on an array of domestic subjects during the early '60s.
 One story told of his 1964 visit to Ketchum, Idaho, to investigate the reasons for Ernest Hemingway's suicide.
 While there, he stole a pair of elk antlers hanging above the front door of Hemingway's cabin.
 Later that year, Thompson moved to San Francisco, where he attended the 1964 GOP Convention at the Cow Palace.
-Thompson severed his ties with the Observer after his editor refused to print his review of Tom Wolfe's 1965 essay-collection The Kandy-Kolored Tangerine-Flake Streamline Baby.
+Thompson severed his ties with the Observer after his editor refused to print his review of Tom Wolfe's 1965 essay collection The Kandy-Kolored Tangerine-Flake Streamline Baby.
 He later immersed himself in the drug and hippie culture taking root in the area, and soon began writing for the Berkeley underground paper Spider.